 If you or a loved one has a problem with fentanyl, it’s never too early to ask for help.
 Our experienced team of professionals knows how to work with adults who have addictions that occur alone or with other mental illnesses, such as PTSD or depression.
 Co-occurring conditions make each disorder harder to treat, and having a program that focuses on both makes it easier to get clean and to stay sober.

 Our treatment centers offer evidence-based talk therapy, support groups, and medication-assisted medical supervision to help patients deal with the cause of their fentanyl use and to find healthier ways of coping.
 Unlike facilities that offer only detox or rehab, our facility offers both, making the entire process seamless and less stressful.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Our inpatient rehab provides 24-hour supervision for patients who want to “get away” for recovery or for those who prefer around-the-clock support.
 For people who want to return to their homes or other supportive settings at night, we have an outpatient program.
 We even have a program that caters to the specific needs of veterans, firemen, policemen, and medics.